 - A unique text number for around-the-clock messaging

-We are here for you and work based on contingency.
-Our team will never ask you for any money up front.
+A workers’ compensation lawyer in Edgewood is here for you and work based on contingency.
+Our law team in Maryland will never ask you for any money up front.
 Rather, our firm receives a portion of the recovery we secure for you.

 We also have a network of highly qualified medical care providers and specialists we can suggest to you based on your diagnosis and treatment needs.
 We would recommend these providers to our own families and see if we were facing the same injuries you sustained.